EcjTn/Social-Feed-API/README.md

 ---

-## 📝 Note
+> [!NOTE]
-> This is a learning-focused project where some features are intentionally over-engineered to explore real backend concepts like caching, security layers, and modular designs.
+> This project is a Learning Project.
+Some features may be overkill or included only for practice (e.g., Redis, extra security layers, or more complex patterns).